jancumps/msp432/MSP432_SCPI_ElectronicLoad/README.md

 Commit to master and development branch are not allowed

 - developing new features: create a pull request to the development branch
-- break fix: create pull request to master
+- break fix: create a pull request to master